mworion/MountWizzard4/docs/source/install/python.rst

 .. note::
     Before doing any changes or updates, please do a backup of your environment to be safe in case of errors in the update process.
-This could simly be done by making a copy of your work folder.
+This could simply be done by making a copy of your work folder.